 \subsection{Detection and localisation baseline methods}

 Detection methods consist of input, backbone, neck, and head.
 The input can be images, patches, or image pyramids.
-The backbone can be different CNN architectures such as VGG16, ResNet50, ResNext-101, and Darknet.
+The backbone can be different \ac{CNN} architectures such as VGG16, ResNet50, ResNext-101, and Darknet.
 The neck is the subset of the backbone network, which could consist of FPN, PANet, and Bi-FPN.
 The head is used to handle the prediction boxes that can be one stage detector for dense prediction (e.g., YOLO, RPN, and RetinaNet~\cite{lin2017focal}), and two-stage detector with the sparse prediction (e.g., Faster R-CNN~\cite{ren2015faster} and RFCN~\cite{dai2016r}).
 Recently, one stage methods have attracted much attention due to their speed and ability to obtain optima accuracy.
-This has been possible because recent networks utilise feature pyramid networks or spatial-pyramid pooling layers to predict candidate bounding boxes which are regressed by optimising loss functions (refer Figure~\ref{fig:baseline}).
+This has been possible because recent networks utilise feature pyramid networks or spatial-pyramid pooling layers to predict candidate bounding boxes which are regressed by optimising loss functions (see Figure~\ref{fig:baseline}).

-In this paper, we use EfficientDet~\cite{tan2020efficientdet} that uses EfficientNet\cite{tan2019efficientnet} as the backbone architecture, bi-directional feature pyramid network (BiFPN) as the feature network, and shared class/box prediction network.
-Additionally, we also use Faster R-CNN~\cite{ren2015faster} that uses region proposal network (RPN) as the proposal network and Fast R-CNN~\cite{girshick2015fast} as the detector network.
+In this paper, we use EfficientDet~\cite{tan2020efficientdet} which uses EfficientNet~\cite{tan2019efficientnet}, as the backbone architecture, bi-directional feature pyramid network (BiFPN) as the feature network, and shared class/box prediction network.
+Additionally, we also use Faster R-CNN~\cite{ren2015faster}, which uses region proposal network (RPN), as the proposal network and Fast R-CNN~\cite{girshick2015fast} as the detector network.
 Moreover, we use YOLOv3~\cite{redmon2018yolov3} that utilises multi-class logistic loss (\textit{binary cross-entropy} for classification loss and \textit{mean square error} for regression loss) modeled with regularizers such as objectness prediction scores.
-Furthermore, we also used YOLOv4~\cite{bochkovskiy2020yolov4} that utilises an additional bounding box regressor based on the Intersection of union and a cross-stage partial connections in their backbone architecture.
+Furthermore, we also used YOLOv4~\cite{bochkovskiy2020yolov4}, which utilises an additional bounding box regressor based on the \ac{IoU} and a cross-stage partial connections in their backbone architecture.
 Additionally, YOLOv4 allows on fly data augmentation, such as mosaic and cut-mix.

 RetinaNet~\cite{lin2017focal} takes into account the data driven property that allows the network to focus on ``hard'' samples for improved accuracy.
 The easy to adapt backbones for feature extraction at the beginning of the network provides the opportunity to experiment with deeper and varied architectures such as ResNet50, and ResNet101 for RetinaNet and 53 layered Darknet53 backbone for YOLOv3 and YOLOv4 architecture.
 To tackle the different aspect ratio problem, for both one stage networks, optimal anchor boxes~\cite{ren2015faster} are searched and pre-defined for the provided data to tackle large variance of scale and aspect ration of boxes.
 Table~\ref{table:parametersuseddetection} shows the hyperparameter used by each of the object detection methods for the detection task.